Parsnip Gratin

 Parsnip Gratin is a delicious and healthy alternative to the traditional “potatoes au gratin.”
-Tender parsnips (often referred to as “white carrots”) are baked in a creamy Gruyère cheese sauce with a hint of leeks and sage, then topped with a crispy golden bread crumb topping!
+Tender parsnips (often referred to as “white carrots”) are layered with Gruyère cheese, leeks, cream and sage, then topped with a crispy golden bread crumb topping!
+This side dish pairs beautifully with ham, turkey, chicken or beef.

 I try to sneak this low carb vegetable casserole in at Thanksgiving or Christmas dinner because we have enough carbs already from the cornbread dressingcandied sweet potatoes and mashed potatoes.